 - Cotton wool or water wipes for nappy changes – newborns shouldn’t have anything but water on their delicate skin for the first few weeks.

 - Bottles with formula: you can buy ready-made starter packs in Boots.
 Even if you plan to breastfeed, it can be worth having some on standby, just in case.

 Still worried about what to pack?
-Take a look at this real mum advice with the items you’re most likely to forget.
+Print off our handy checklist now, and take a look at this real mum advice with the items you’re most likely to forget.